wrex/rexs.tips/content/guitar/blues/min-penta/more-pans/index.md

 triad!
 (Am7 comprises the notes A, C, E, and **G**).
 It's like cinnamon -- goes great with almost anything.

-In summary, over Am, the only note you need to be careful with is D (the P4), everything else is just compatible spices.
-They all sound a little different, but they all work.
+Be careful with D over Am (the P4), everything else is just compatible spices, but Am _doesn't_ contain a D, so you need to use it carefully.
 You probably don't want to hang on a D too long.
 Unless you do!
 Sometimes a song **wants** that extra tension.

-Note that these sounds/feelings/tastes change **every time the underlying chord changes**.
+Note that these sounds/feelings/tastes change **over every underlying chord**.
 So far, we've only explored the sound over a single chord: the i7 (I minor seventh) chord.
-The scale note sounds will change as the chords change.

 The &flat;3, for example, will sound _very_ different over a I7.
-The half step difference between the &flat;3 from the scale and the M3 in the chord tends to grate on the ears!
+The half step difference between the &flat;3 from the scale and the M3 in the chord tends to grate on the ears.
 As we practiced, simply "curling" or "tweaking" that C a bit toward the major 3rd relieves _much_ of that tension.

 A song in the key of Am might contain the chords Am7, Dm7, Em7 and E7.
-All five notes in the Am pentatonic scale will _work_ over any of these chords since they are all in the **key** of Am, but the sound/feeling/taste **changes** as the underlying chord change.
+All five notes in the Am pentatonic scale will _work_ over any of these chords since they are all in the key* of Am, but the sound/feeling/taste **changes** as the underlying chords change.
 That D note, for example, will sound sweet as sugar when the chord changes to Dm, for example.

 {{% alert title="Warning!" color="warning" %}}